Kwasi Owusu

 Kwasi Owusu (5 November 1945 – 30 March 2020) was a Ghanaian footballer who played as a forward for Bofoakwa Tano.
 He is the Ghana national team's third leading international goal scorer with 36 goals in 52 appearances.
 He died aged 74, on 30 March 2020, in Sunyani.

 Career statistics

+International

 Scores and results list Ghana's goal tally first, score column indicates score after each Owusu goal.